kokkos/kokkos-core-wiki/API-Reference/Kokkos::View.md

 ### Parameters

 Template parameters other than `DataType` are optional, but ordering is enforced.
-That means for example that `LayoutType` can be ommitted but if both `MemorySpace` and `MemoryTraits` are specified, `MemorySpace` must come before `MemoryTraits`.
+That means for example that `LayoutType` can be omitted but if both `MemorySpace` and `MemoryTraits` are specified, `MemorySpace` must come before `MemoryTraits`.

   * `DataType`: Defines the fundamental scalar type of the `View` and its dimensionality.
-The basic structure is `ScalarType STARS BRACKETS` where the number of STARS denotes the number of runtime length dimensions and the number BRACKETS defines the compile time dimensions.
+The basic structure is `ScalarType STARS BRACKETS` where the number of STARS denotes the number of runtime length dimensions and the number of BRACKETS defines the compile time dimensions.
 Due to C++ type restrictions runtime dimensions must come first.
 Examples:
     * `double**`: 2D View of `double` with 2 runtime dimensions
     * `const int***[5][3]`: 5D View of `int` with 3 runtime and 2 compile dimensions.
 The data is `const`.
     * `Foo[6][2]`: 2D View of a class `Foo` with 2 compile time dimensions.
-  * `LayoutType`: determines the mapping of indizies into the underlying 1D memory storage.
+  * `LayoutType`: determines the mapping of indices into the underlying 1D memory storage.
 Custom Layouts can be implemented, but Kokkos comes with some built-in ones:
     * `LayoutRight`: strides increase from the right most to the left most dimension.
 The last dimension has a stride of one.
-This corresponds to how C multi dimensional arrays (`[][][]`) are layed out in memory.
+This corresponds to how C multi dimensional arrays (`[][][]`) are laid out in memory.
     * `LayoutLeft`: strides increase from the left most to the right most dimension.
 The first dimension has a stride of one.
 This is the layout Fortran uses for its arrays.
     * `LayoutStride`: strides can be arbitrary for each dimension.
   * `MemorySpace`: Controls the storage location.
-If ommitted the default memory space of the default execution space is used (i.e. `Kokkos::DefaultExecutionSpace::memory_space`)
+If omitted the default memory space of the default execution space is used (i.e. `Kokkos::DefaultExecutionSpace::memory_space`)
   * `MemoryTraits`: Sets access properties via enum parameters for the templated `Kokkos::MemoryTraits<>` class.
 Enums can be combined bit combined.
 Posible values:
     * `Unmanaged`: The View will not be reference counted.
 The allocation has to be provided to the constructor.
     * `Atomic`: All accesses to the view will use atomic operations.
     * `RandomAccess`: Hint that the view is used in a random access manner.
-If the view is also const this will trigger special load operations on GPUs (i.e. texture fetches).
+If the view is also `const` this will trigger special load operations on GPUs (i.e. texture fetches).
     * `Restrict`: There is no aliasing of the view by other data structures in the current scope.

-### Requriements:
+### Requirements:

 ## Public Class Members